What Information Should You Include in Your Hunting Plan

 Hunting can be a thrilling and rewarding experience, but it's important to prioritize safety above all else.
 Here are some common hunting safety rules and regulations to follow:

-2. Make sure to handle firearms safely and keep them pointed in a safe direction at all times.
+2. Handle firearms safely and keep them pointed in a safe direction.

 3. Know your target and what is beyond it before you take a shot.